Eight years ago, I swore I would never get another tattoo but recently, I got an arrow tattoo. The arrow tattoo has a variety of meanings for me.

 The arrow tattoo points to identity

-Many of you know I'm a cancer survivor.
+I'm a cancer survivor.
 Over the years as I've worked through this pain, I've not only dug up trauma from cancer but other circumstances in my life.
 As emotional triggers made me aware that I needed deep healing in my heart, I began to walk out this journey.

 It led me to a place where I evaluated my identity.
 If I'm more than a cancer survivor - who am I?
 This was a question without easy answers, but it had a process that helped me tap into my faith and realize I'm more than a cancer survivor - ultimately, I'm a Christ follower.